THE DREAMER PROJECT

 WHAT WE’RE TESTING

-If → Then Hypotheses for a Consciousness-First Reality
+If → Then Premises for a Consciousness-First Reality

-These are plain-English hypotheses that explain why the Dreamer Project runs its exercises the way it does.
-Each line is a simple if → then: a claim you can test in perception, not a belief to defend.
-They’re provisional and evolve with evidence.
+These are plain-English premises that explain why the Dreamer Project runs its exercises the way it does.
+Each line is a simple if → then: a claim you can try in perception, not a belief to defend.
+They’re provisional and evolve with what we notice.

 Last updated: Sept 10, 2025